|

 218. remove

-remove something concrete, as by lifting, pushing, or taking off, or remove something abstract
+take something away as by lifting, pushing, or taking off

 He alone had to decide - stay and fight the English, remove himself from the conflict by leaving Scotland, or go for broke and aim for the highest prize of all?